 In terms of competition for customers, Charter views itself as a member of the broadband communications industry, which encompasses multi-channel video for television and related broadband services, such as high-speed Internet, voice, and other interactive video services.
 In the broadband communications industry, Charter's principal competitors for video services are DBS and telephone companies that offer video services.
 Charter's principal competitors for high-speed Internet services are the broadband services provided by telephone companies, including both traditional DSL, fiber-to-the-node, and fiber-to-the-home offerings.
-Charter's principal competitors for voice services are established telephone companies, including both traditional DSL, fiber-to-the-node, and other carriers, including VoIP providers.
-At this time, Charter does not consider other traditional cable operators to be significant competitors in its overall market, as overbuilds are infrequent and geographically spotty (although in any particular market, a cable operators if they began distributing video over the Internet to customers residing outside their current territories.
+Charter's principal competitors for voice services are established telephone companies, other telephone service providers, and other carriers, including VoIP providers.
+At this time, Charter does not consider other traditional cable operators to be significant competitors in its overall market, as overbuilds are infrequent and geographically spotty (although in any particular market, a cable operator overbuilder would likely be a significant competitor at the local level).
+Charter could, however, face additional competition from other cable operators if they began distributing video over the Internet to customers residing outside their current territories.